pydicom/pydicom/doc/tutorials/pixel_data/compressing.rst

 Compressing a dataset (with *RLE Lossless*)
 -------------------------------------------

-Compression an existing uncompressed dataset can be performed by passing the *Transfer Syntax UID* of the compression method you'd like to use to :meth:`Dataset.compress()
+Compression of an existing uncompressed dataset can be performed by passing the *Transfer Syntax UID* of the compression method you'd like to use to :meth:`Dataset.compress()
 <pydicom.dataset.Dataset.compress>`, or by using the :func:`~pydicom.pixels.compress`
 function.
 We'll be using *RLE Lossless* to start with, which is based on the